Harvey Weinstein indicted on additional sex crimes charges ahead of New York retrial

 Because the indictment is under seal, it was not known whether the new charges involved some or all of the additional allegations.

+“We don’t know anything,” Weinstein’s lawyer, Arthur Aidala, said outside court.
+“We don’t know what the exact accusations are, the exact locations are, what the timing is.”

-Prosecutors had been seeking to retry Weinstein after New York’s highest court, the Court of Appeals, overturned his 2020 conviction on rape and sexual assault charges earlier this year and ordered a new trial.
+In April, New York’s highest court overturned Weinstein’s 2020 conviction on rape and sexual assault charges involving two women and ordered a new trial.
+Weinstein’s retrial is tentatively scheduled to begin Nov.
+12.

-It remains to be seen whether the new charges will be included in the retrial, as prosecutors hope, or handled as a separate case by the court.
+Prosecutors said they would seek to combine any new charges with ones previously brought against Weinstein so that they could be tried together.
+Weinstein’s lawyers oppose that, arguing that prosecutors were seeking to bolster their original case with additional charges involving other accusers.

+Aidala said Weinstein’s defense team won’t be ready to go to trial in November on the new charges.
+By law, he said, they’ll have 45 days to file court papers challenging the prosecution’s request to try the original and new indictments at the same time, pushing the fight into the weeks before a possible trial.

-Weinstein, who co-founded the film and television production company Miramax, has long maintained that any sexual activity was consensual.
+Weinstein, who co-founded the film and television production companies Miramax and The Weinstein Company, has long maintained that any sexual activity was consensual.

-At Thursday’s hearing, Judge Curtis Farber ruled that because of Weinstein’s health concerns, he will be allowed to remain at Bellevue Hospital indefinitely instead of being moved back to the city’s Rikers Island jail complex.
+Also Thursday, Judge Curtis Farber granted a defense request to have the ailing Weinstein remain at Bellevue Hospital indefinitely instead of being moved back to the infirmary ward at New York City’s Rikers Island jail complex.
+Farber also ordered Weinstein’s attending physician at Rikers Island to testify at a closed-door hearing about the ex-studio boss’ health issues.

+Weinstein’s surgery Monday came after his third trip to Bellevue Hospital to have fluid drained, Farber said.
+He has a variety of maladies requiring medication and treatment that causes him to retain water in his arms, legs, abdomen and around his heart, and he needs constant monitoring to ensure the buildup of fluids isn’t deadly, the judge said.

+“If Mr. Weinstein dies because no one has taken the authority to stop what may be the death of Mr. Weinstein because of this back-and-forth transfer from one institution to another, it would be a miscarriage of justice to say the least,” Weinstein’s lawyer Barry Kamins told Farber.
+“It would be a travesty of justice.”

 Manhattan District Attorney Alvin Bragg’s office had signaled for months that new charges were imminent against Weinstein, who was once one of the most powerful people in Hollywood, having produced films such as “Pulp Fiction” and “The Crying Game.”

-New York’s highest court threw out Weinstein’s 2020 conviction in April after determining the trial judge unfairly allowed testimony against him based on allegations from other women that were not part of the case.
+In vacating Weinstein’s conviction, New York’s Court of Appeals ruled that the trial judge, James M. Burke, unfairly allowed testimony against him based on allegations from other women that were not part of the case.
+Burke is no longer on the bench.

 Prosecutors have said one of the accusers in that case, Jessica Mann, is prepared to testify against him again.
 It’s unclear if the second accuser, Mimi Haley, would participate.
 Her lawyer, Gloria Allred, declined to comment.